-While some CBI programs will allow you to invest in any real estate that you deem suitable, others will make you stick to the officially approved properties, as does Montenegro.
+While some CBI programs will allow you to invest in any real estate that you deem suitable, others will make you stick to the officially approved properties, as does the Montenegro citizenship by investment.

-So, while there is a huge stock of cheap investment properties laying around in Montenegro, you’re highly limited if you want to get the passport.
+So, while there is a huge stock of cheap investment properties lying around in Montenegro, you’re highly limited if you want to get the passport.

 An alternative here would be to buy whichever property you’d like and aim to become a permanent resident.

-However, if you’re set on a Montenegrin passport, you’ll need to become the proud owner of an apartment or a condo in a resort of some sort.
+However, if you’re set on the program but don’t know how to get a Montenegrin passport, you’ll need to become the proud owner of an apartment or a condo in a resort of some sort.

-Another important thing about investing in Montenegrin real estate is that the CBI program has split the country into two distinct regions – the northern and the southern – and depending on where you want to invest, the amount will differ.
+Another important thing about investing in Montenegrin real estate is that the Montenegro Citizenship by Investment program has split the country into two distinct regions – the northern and the southern – and depending on where you want to invest, the amount will differ.